gayolGate/HypeStore/README.md

 HypeStore is a **free Android app store**, complementary to the Play Store, that allows you to keep your favorite software up to date and discover new one without unnecesary restrictions and limitations.
 Currently there are avaiable **0 standard apps** and **0 projects**.

 ✔️ Malware and Spyware free: All apps checked manually <br>
-✔️ App modifications and third party stores avaiable
+✔️ App modifications and third party stores avaiable <br>
+✔️ No geo-restrictions or monopolistic policies

 <hr>